GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 > If you lose sight of the scene and cannot find your place again, you can always refocus on the currently selected location by hovering the cursor over the _Viewer_ and hitting <kbd>F</kbd>.

-## Creating and Setting Up a Camera ##
+## Creating a Camera ##

-Before you can start any rendering, you will need to create a render camera.
-Just like how you created a SceneReader node to load in the geometry, you will add another node to generate a camera.
+Before you can begin rendering the scene, you will need to create a camera.
+Just like how you created a SceneReader node to load in the geometry, you will create another node to add a camera.

-Earlier, you learned how to find a node by navigating the node creation menu in the _Graph Editor_.
-If you know the name of the node you wish to create, and do not feel like navigating the menu, you can instead use the menu's search feature:
+Earlier, you learned how to create a node by navigating the node creation menu in the _Graph Editor_.
+If you know the name of the node you wish to create, and do not feel like mousing through the menu, you can instead use the menu's search feature:

 1. Right-click the background of the _Graph Editor_.
 The node creation menu will open.

     > Tip :
     > With the cursor hovering over the _Graph Editor_, you can also hit <kbd>Tab</kbd> to open the node creation menu.

-2. Type `Camera`.
-A list of search results will appear.
-By default, _Camera_ will be highlighted.
+2. Type `camera`.
+A list of search results will appear. _Camera_ should be highlighted.

-3. Hit <kbd>Enter</kbd> to select _Camera_.
-A new Camera node will appear in the _Graph Editor_.
+3. Hit <kbd>Enter</kbd>.
+A Camera node will appear in the _Graph Editor_.

     ![A new Camera node](images/mainCameraNode.png "A new Camera node")